 - Board Committees

-The Company has Six Board-level Committees-Audit Committee, Stakeholders Relationship Committee (Formerly known as Shareholders / Investors Grievance Committee), Nomination and Remuneration Committee (formerly known as Remuneration Committee), ESOP Compensation Committee and Authorisation Committee (Formerly known as Executive Committee) and Corporate Social Responsibility (CSR) Committee of the Board.
+The Company has Audit Committee, Stakeholders Relationship Committee (Formerly known as Shareholders / Investors Grievance Committee), Nomination and Remuneration Committee (formerly known as Remuneration Committee), Risk Management Committee, of the Board.

-The Audit Committee comprises of four Directors - Mr. Sharad M Kulkarni - (Chairman), Mr. Anil Singhvi, Mr. Mahendra Singh Mehta and Mr. N.R.
-Acharyulu.
+The Audit Committee comprises of four Directors - Mr. Mahendra Singh Mehta - (Chairman), Mr. Anil Singhvi, Mr. N.R.
+Acharyulu and Dr. Mita Dixit.
 All the Members of the Audit Committee have accounting and financial management expertise.
 The Chairman of the Audit Committee attends the Annual General Meetings of the Company to answer shareholders queries.

 In accordance with Section 177(1) of the Companies Act, 2013 and as per the requirements of SEBI Circular dated April 17, 2014 for amendment to Equity Listing Agreement (which is effective from October 1, 2014) , the Board of Directors of the Company at their meeting held on May 2, 2014, have approved new terms of reference for the Audit Committee.
 Further the Audit Committee has been granted powers as prescribed under (SEBI LODR).

-Further the terms of reference of the Audit Committee have been amended by the Company on May 9, 2019 to bring in line with the requirements of SEBI (LODR) Amended Regulations 2018 with effect from April 1, 2019.
+Further the terms of reference of the Audit Committee have been amended by the Company on June 23, 2021 to bring in line with the requirements of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) (second amendment) Regulations, 2021 with effect from June 23, 2021.

 - Overseeing the company’s financial reporting process and the disclosure of its financial information to ensure that the financial statements are correct, sufficient and credible;